lovepreetlakhman/BookStore/LovepreetsBookStore/README.txt

 2:14 am added three new projects to the application 2:23 am Installed microsoft entity framework core.relational and core.sqlserver 2:33 am deleted the migrations folder
+8:53 pm deleted default class1.cs file in all projects